-This blog post was originally posted on June 26, 2017 and was updated on April 16, 2019.
+This blog post was originally posted on June 26, 2017 and was updated on February 5, 2021.

 As the third-largest city in Spain, Valencia attracts millions of tourists every year.
 Its sunny Mediterranean climate and prime beach location on Spain’s eastern coast make it an ideal vacation hotspot.

 Other typical additions include artichokes, lobster and even snails!
-And of course, the best paella always has a layer of crispy rice along the bottom.
+And of course, the best paella always has a layer of crispy rice along the bottom, known as socarrat.

 The Valencian town of Gandia is proud to be the birthplace of this tasty dish.
 Fideuà fans who visit the region in early summer can check out the annual fideuà cooking contest, a favorite local celebration in Gandia.

 This delicacy is a favorite among valencianos, and after trying it we’re sure you’ll see why.
 All i pebre is a stew containing chunks of eel and potatoes simmered to perfection in a sauce that includes garlic, paprika and almonds.